 Here is an update regarding my exploration of the Vello Plus and the Vello Alfine 11.
 First after careful consideration I have sold my Vello Plus demo bike and have decided not to import more of the Vello Plus at this time.

 The reasons are several, first I have come to the realization that I am not comfortable selling the Vello Plus online as I sell my other bikes.
 I personally would not buy a bike of this value and level of technology without having first hand experience.
 For this reason I am not comfortable selling the Vello Plus online.
-If I operated a conventional store front and bike shop I would be comfortable sell the Vello Plus.
+If I operated a conventional storefront and bike shop I would be comfortable selling the Vello Plus.

 I do like this bike and I have enjoyed getting to know it and riding it.
 Another concern is that the electric assist is limited to the European standard of 25 kmph.
 This is slower than the North America standard and may prove to be a disappointment for some North American purchasers.

 I do still have my Vello Alfine 11 non electric Vello folding bike and have listed it here with my online sales.
 If you have questions regarding the Vello bikes please use the contact form at the bottom of the page and I will try to answer them from my experience.

 The Vello Plus Is Here

 First some history.
 The Austrian made Vello was brought to my attention by a friend and Strida expert Chris in Vienna, now three years ago.
 Designed in Vienna Chris had first hand knowledge of this new folder named Vello.
 Skip ahead to two years ago I found myself in Vienna visiting Chris and meeting the folks at Vello.
 The Vello Plus was not yet in production but I did get to try a prototype.
 Also the fine folks at Vello lent me two standard Vello bikes for an extended stay in Sopron Hungary.
 You can read about it here.